Pedicure With Athlete’s Foot

 - The skin starts to crack and peel off on the itching areas

 - Toenails become discolored and thick.

 - Toenails start chipping away from the nail bed.

-NOTE: As much as a significant similarity between the three skin conditions, different symptoms also exist.
+NOTE: As much as there is a significant similarity between the three skin conditions, different symptoms exist.
 If you have any abnormalities on your feet, keenly observe the abnormality and record the symptoms you can see.